You wonder…

 Stage 1: What is Sensory Memory?

 The sensory register is another name for sensory memory, where sensory perceptions are retained in each of the five distinct sensory memory stores.
-Each sensory memory type holds information based on our distinct sensory experiences.
+Each sensory memory type holds information based on our distinct sensory experiences, each of which you can improve by completing sensory memory exercises.

 What Are 5 Types of Sensory Memory?